THE PERFECT MAN-Is there such an animal?

 Children who are taught they are basically bad for something they had no part in, are the most vulnerable for a life time of solitude, self abusive behavior, and profound feelings of inadequacy in all aspects of their lives.
 Their self perception is damaged through no fault of their own and lack of basic education locks them into a lifetime of disappointment and sadness.

-The second major problem in finding our ideal mate is when we have parents, family members, limited religious views, physical, emotional, or sexual abuse by grown ups who should be protecting instead of abusing.
+The second major problem in finding our ideal mate is when we have abusive parents or other family members; limited religious views; physical, emotional, or sexual abuse by grown ups who should be protecting instead of abusing.

 But these explanations are too over simplified.
 Without education to be able to rationalize and understand the consequences of emotional "choices", there is not much hope for individual changes or any great social climate changes as a whole.